-Admit it -- brushing your teeth is so second nature you barely think about it.
-But doing it right is a key part of good oral health, and it can help you avoid cavities and gum disease.
+Admit it -- brushing your teeth is so second-nature you barely think about it.
+But doing it right is key for a healthy mouth.
+It can help you avoid problems like cavities and gum disease.

 1. Choose the Right Tool

-Know your bristles.
-If they're too stiff, they can hurt your gums.
-The American Dental Association (ADA) recommends a soft brush.
+Know your bristles, too.
+If they're really stiff, they can hurt your gums.
+A soft brush is best.

 2. Give It Time

 Are you brushing enough?
-Twice a day is recommended. ''Three times a day is best," Sesemann says.
+Twice a day is recommended, but Sesemann says three times a day is best.

-Some electric toothbrushes have built-in timers and can even track your use patterns by syncing to your smartphone.
+Some electric toothbrushes have built-in timers and can track how you're using it by syncing to your smartphone.

 3. Don’t Overdo It